AdobeDocs/experience-manager-learn.en/help/forms/prefill-fdm-db/configuring-form-data-model.md

 * Specify the values as shown in the screenshot
 * ![get-service](assets/get-service.png)
 >[!NOTE]
-> The get service expects a value mapped to the empID column of newhire entity.There are multiple ways to pass this value and in this tutorial the empID will be passed through request parameter called empID.
+> The get service expects a value mapped to the empID column of newhire entity.There are multiple ways to pass this value and in this tutorial the empID is passed through request parameter called empID.
 * Click _Done_ to save the arguments for the get service
 * Click _Done_ to save changes to form data model